 And to top it all off, it’s not even clear that the super-deluxe unemployment-insurance scheme that Congress created in March is actually making it much harder for businesses to hire at the moment.

-(Standard disclosure: I am conflicted out the wazoo on this topic, since Slate is participating in state work-share programs, which would allow its employees to receive federal unemployment benefits while working reduced schedules.)
+(Standard disclosure: I am conflicted out the wazoo on this topic, since Slate is participating in state work-share programs, which allows its employees to receive federal unemployment benefits while working reduced schedules.)

 It’s true that right now, many Americans are collecting more money on unemployment than they earned while working, thanks to the $600 federal benefit Congress put in the CARES Act.
 In theory, that cash could be a powerful disincentive to return to their job—why go back to the grind when you can make more staying at home with your family?—and in fact, the Congressional Budget Office forecast that the payments would depress employment in 2021.